 Not all heroes wear capes.
 But those who create cheap breakfast catering menus on a shoestring are superheroes in the workplace.
 Try a few of these energizing, wallet-friendly ideas to celebrate your mornings in style—and stay under budget all quarter long.

-Ready to order breakfast?
+Ready to cater your next company breakfast?